 Military Service Personnel

 Whether you are a veteran or an active duty military service member, being a college student offers some unique challenges.
 Counseling and Wellness Services is here to offer resource information, referral information as well as support in navigating the world of higher education.
-Please stop in, send an email or set up a time to meet with Chad Cook, Director of Military & Veteran Services, in order to see how we can better support you!
+Please stop in, send an email or visit UIU's Military and Veterans Service Center, in order to see how we can better support you!
 Please see the online resources and their links that support Vets, their families and the campus community.
 Please see the below list of online resources specific to veterans and active duty military personal, but also see the Online Resources for further resources regarding specific issues such as depression, and PTSD.

 Online And Other Resources:

 US Department of Veterans Affairs: Web site offering a variety of support services and resources for veterans, active military personnel and their families.

 Student Vets organization: An organization by student vets for student vets.

 The Jed Foundation: Resources for both student vets as well as staff and faculty.

 U.S. Department of Veterans Affairs: Provides a mental health toolkit for campuses.

 Coming Home Project: The Coming Home™ Project is a non-profit organization providing holistic services for veterans who have served in Iraq and Afghanistan, their families, and their service providers.